 This appeared in SourceNW magazine in 2009 which highlighted some of the achievements of the Mersey Basin Campaign.

 The campaign began in 1985 and lasted for 25 years, bringing together industry, communities and government in a huge effort to clean up the Mersey.
 To give an idea of how bad things once were, P. D. Jones, in an article on the water quality and fisheries of the estuary, suggested that:

 Everyone living on Merseyside was well aware of the dreadful conditions in the river – indeed, local folklore insisted that it was impossible to drown in the Mersey as one would be poisoned first.

-As well as economic regeneration, another positive impact has been a rebound in fish populations, including sightings of salmon for the first time in many decades.
+As well as economic regeneration, another positive impact has been a rebound in fish populations, including sightings of salmon for the first time in many decades in Warrington, and even south Manchester.
 Seals are also increasingly spotted as far upstream as Warrington, along with dolphins and porpoises near the coast.

 Another achievement of the campaign was to help to reclaim disused industrial land.
 This included creating the Speke and Garston Coastal Reserve, on the shores of the Mersey Estuary in south Liverpool.
 In winter, the low cliffs and grassland here are a good viewpoint for wading birds feeding on the mudflats below.

 In fact this is just one of several reserves around the estuary on former wasteland, including those at Spike Island in Widnes and Wigg Island in Runcorn, built on the sites of former chemical works.